agocorona/DAppFlow/README.md

 Example
 -------

-At this moment, the file [pabtest.hs](https://github.com/agocorona/DAppFlow/blob/main/pabtest.hs) contains a very somple example of how a continuous workflow using the verbs `lock` and `guess` taken from standard plutus smart contracts examples could be integrated in a continuous workflow, using the plutus simulator:
+At this moment, the file [pabtest.hs](https://github.com/agocorona/DAppFlow/blob/main/pabtest.hs) contains a very simple example of how a continuous workflow using the verbs `lock` and `guess` taken from standard plutus smart contracts examples could be integrated in a continuous workflow, using the plutus simulator:

 ```haskell
 main= keep $ initNode $  do